playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-passing-children/index.md

 <!-- tabs:end -->

-As you can see, we can use any features inside of our `children` - even other components!
+As you can see, we can use any features inside our `children` - even other components!

 > [Thanks to Sarah Fossheim for the guide on how to add clipped background text like our exclamation mark!](https://fossheim.io/writing/posts/css-text-gradient/)

-# Named Children
+# Named Children {#named-children}

-While passing one set of elements is useful in its own right, many components require there two be more than one "slot" of data you can pass.
+While passing one set of elements is useful in its own right, many components require there to be more than one "slot" of data you can pass.

 For example, take this dropdown component: